smncd/privcy/README.md

 ⚠️ Here be dragons ⚠️
 ----------------------

-At the time of writing,Privcy is written by me for use in my projects, which means it may lack features you need, and development is happening on a as-needed basis.
-You are more than welcome to contribute to Privcy if you want a feature included, or create a issue if something is not working as expected, but in doing so, keep the above in mod.
+At the time of writing, Privcy is made by me for use in my projects, which means it may lack features you need, and development is happening on a as-needed basis.
+You are more than welcome to contribute to Privcy if you want a feature included, or create a issue if something is not working as expected, but in doing so, keep the above in mind.

 Installation
 ------------